shl-shawn/ShapDA/README.md

 *Table 2: Lactic acid prediction results using unsupervised domain adaptation from source fermentation using glucose as the substrate (SG) to target fermentation using complex sugar from waste as the substrate (CW).*

-## Data
-The files should be extracted and placed in the `dataset` folder.
-For access to the dataset, please contact the corresponding author.

 ## Acknowledgement
 + DANN-R is developed from [DANN](https://github.com/NaJaeMin92/pytorch-DANN).
 + DARE-GRAM is used as our [codebase](https://github.com/ismailnejjar/DARE-GRAM).
 + DeepCORAL-R is developed from [DeepCORAL](https://github.com/SSARCandy/DeepCORAL).

-## Contact
+## Data
-For questions regarding the code and data, please contact MBabor@atb-potsdam.de or SLiu@atb-potsdam.de .
+The files should be extracted and placed in the `dataset` folder.
+For access to the dataset, please contact the corresponding author.